-As Autumn approaches, locals in the city where I live still look forward to October and the annual fair.
-If truth be known these days as many locals probably dread this annual occurrence as anticipate it; however it is a tradition that as a child was enthralling.
+As Autumn approaches many locals in the city of Hull look forward to October and the annual fair.
+If truth be known these days as many locals probably dread this annual event as anticipate it; however it is a tradition that as a child was enthralling.

 In the 1950's

 When I was young Hull Fair opened on the first Saturday of October and ran until around 11pm the following Saturday.
-The fair was always closed on a Sunday and local children would mosey around the fairground during the afternoon, hoping to collect small coins that had been dropped or forgotten.
+The fair was always closed on a Sunday and local children would mosey around the fairground during the Sunday afternoon, hoping to collect small coins dropped, lost or forgotten by fair-goers.

-The fair was the largest travelling fair in England and was really an amalgamation of many fairs which toured during the summer months, and met up in Hull each October.
+The fair was the largest travelling fair in England and an amalgamation of many fairs which toured during the summer months meeting up in Hull each October.
 The fair was, and still is, situated on 'waste ground' on Walton Street, in Kingston-Upon-Hull.

 Back in the fifties, and sixties, the fair incorporated stalls such as The Fat Lady, small zoos and other peculiarities.
-A local tramp, come eccentric, called Roland could be seen outside some of the stalls trying to entice visitors inside.
+A local eccentric called Roland could be seen outside some of the stalls trying to entice visitors inside.
 With his walking stick and strange attire he was quite a scary character to children.

 The fair was large and had many rides but it is massive now.

-The actual street is long, with a park at one end, the fairly new Hull City football ground and it links two of the main roads of the city.
+The actual street is longwith a park at one end near the fairly new Hull City football ground and it links two of the main roads of the city.
 This street has stalls selling candy floss, chips, hotdogs, novelty dolls, roast chestnuts and more.
-These line both sides of the street.
-The smells and sounds are always as much a part of a visit to the fair, as the actual attractions.
+These line both sides of the street and the smells and sounds are always as much a part of a visit to the fair as the actual attractions.

 Hull Fair today

-These days, as already said, the fair is brash and noisy, but it always was to those who dd not wear rose-coloured glasses.
+These days the fair is brash and noisy, but it always was to those who dd not wear rose-coloured glasses.

-There was a time when I would never have missed the fair.
-I had to visit it at least once, each year but as a child, I had to visit much more often and usually did, living within a half-hour walk.
+There was a time I would never have missed the fair.
+I had to visit it at least once each year but as a child I had to visit much more often and usually did, living within a half-hour walk.
 These days, although I do not live too far from the fair-ground, I do not often visit.
 All I can see now is expensive, tacky goods and noisy, sometimes foul-mouthed, people.

 When I took a friend’s child a few years ago it was shocking to hear younger people swearing appallingly as they toured the fair in the early evening.
-This means that, even if you visit early children may have to suffer abusive language which was unheard when I was young.
+This means that, even if you visit early evening children may have to suffer abusive language.
 This behaviour can give the fair an almost threatening feel, which is a shame.
 A larger police presence has improved some concerns.

 Despite some problems the fair remains great fun for youngsters and really anyone who loves Fairs.
 As a travelling fair the rides are assembled for the week and then taken down, but generally there are no accidents.

 Hull Fair now runs a day longer, as it opens on a Friday.
-The Lord or Lady Mayor of Hull traditionally opens the fair around lunchtime.
+The Lord or Lady Mayor of Hull traditionally opens the fair around lunchtime Friday.

 From late September travellers arrive in Hull and park up their caravans at West Park, which is near to Walton Street.
 Once the fair is up and running the air is full of smells such as fries and hot dogs.
 If the wind is blowing in the right direction the noise, smells and chatter of what seems to be a million voices all speaking at once wafts on the air around streets.
 In our rear garden it can sound as if a million people are all chattering at once.

-Local residents say in late September, “I can smell Hull Fair is on the way” and that “it's Hull Fair weather”.
-I guess smelling Hull Fair is about associating it with the start of Autumn.
+Local residents sometimes say, “I can smell Hull Fair is on the way” and that “it's Hull Fair weather.”
+Perhaps smelling Hull Fair is about associating it with the start of Autumn.
 Hull Fair weather means that it is usually wet and windy but when you are young the fair is fun even in appalling weather.
 For me these days it is no fun at all in such dire weather conditions.